masseyl09/legorobot/README.md

 ## Description

 LegoRobot is an Object-Oriented Software Design, SE 555, project in which a Lego Mindstorms EV3 robot is built and programmed to wander around the Lehman building, converse with people, and hand out flyers.
+A rasberry pi is used for all interactions (hearing and speaking)

 Team members:

-* Stacy Joseph
 * Lauren Massey
 * Jessica Updegrove